Python Increment Operation

 a += 3

-This is the only way for incrementing a variable, without using a reassigning statement like a = a + 1.
+This is the only way to increment a variable, without using a reassigning statement like a = a + 1.
 But here, overall, the option doesn’t matter anyway, since the interpreter will optimize the code at runtime.

 Conclusion